Do German Shepherds need grooming?

 They have short, smooth coats that shed very little, but they do shed some.
 Their fur coat also tends to tangle easily, so brushing them regularly is essential.
 Use a pin brush or slicker brush to untangle any knots in the dog’s hair before you start brushing them with the brush.

-You want to remove any mats before grooming because it’s easier on both of you if you remove them before brushing begins.
+You want to remove any mats before grooming because it’s easier for both of you to remove them before brushing begins.
 You should also pay special attention to cleaning their eyes, especially if has white fur around them (like many German shepherds do).

-This area tends to get dirty quickly and can lead to eye infections if not properly cleaned regularly.
+This area tends to get dirty quickly, leading to eye infections if not properly cleaned regularly.

 Is it OK to cut a German Shepherd’s hair?

 But there are some issues that you should be aware of before you do it.
-First, you should know that it’s not recommended that you cut your German shepherd’s hair too short.
+First, you should know that cutting your German shepherd’s hair too short is not recommended.

 They have thick coats, which will grow back quickly if you do so.
-So instead of cutting their hair short, trimming it is a better option.
-When trimming the fur around their face and neck, use scissors or clippers with a guard on them so that you don’t accidentally cut too much fur off at once.
+So trimming their hair is a better option instead of cutting it short.
+When trimming the fur around their face and neck, use scissors or clippers with a guard on them so you don’t accidentally cut too much fur off at once.

 How often should a German shepherd be groomed?

-You will see your pet’s new coat growing underneath it when this happens.
+When this happens, you will see your pet’s new coat growing underneath it.
 For this reason, your German shepherd should be groomed right after its old coat falls out and before the new one grows in.

 This way, you will remove all the dead hair that might get stuck in his claws and ears and clear his eyes from any clumps of hair bothering him.